 “Sport … protects the weak and excludes no-one … frees young people from the snares of apathy and indifference and arouses a healthy sense of competition in them…”

 The Foundation’s objectives are varied.
-They include the desire to honour the memory of John Paul ll and to turn his enthusiasm for the physical and spiritual benefits of sport into a means of generating new sports facilities for the benefit of all.
+They include the desire to honour the memory of St John Paul ll and to turn his enthusiasm for the physical and spiritual benefits of sport into a means of generating new sports facilities for the benefit of all.
 At the same time we want to involve as many people as possible from players to teachers, trainers, priests and parents for participation, leadership and organisation.

 In particular our aim is to inspire, motivate and enable gangs to channel their aggression through competition rather than conflict and to start new lives.
 The Foundation will raise funds to provide awards and new facilities, including summer camps where the young can learn the best psychology of sport, following the example of John Paul ll, as well as the best training techniques.